Camera Obscura (band): History

 The band's second album, Underachievers Please Try Harder, was released in 2003 and was followed by Camera Obscura's first full tour of Great Britain and Ireland and the band's first tour of the United States.
 Founding member John Henderson left Camera Obscura following this tour.
 In early 2004 the band recorded the songs "I Love My Jean" and "Red, Red Rose" following their third Peel session, in which Peel had asked them to put these poems by Robert Burns to music.

 Camera Obscura recorded their third album, Let's Get Out of This Country, in Sweden over the course of two weeks with producer Jari Haapalainen.
 The album was released on 6 June 2006.
 The first single, "Lloyd, I'm Ready to Be Heartbroken", is an answer song to Lloyd Cole and the Commotions' song "Are You Ready to Be Heartbroken?"; it appears during the opening credits of the 2007 film, P.S.
 I Love You.
 The title song was featured in episode 5 of Friday Night Lights.

-In November 2008, the band announced that they had completed recording the follow-up to Let's Get Out of This Country, and in February 2009, they announced they had signed with 4AD.
+In February 2009 the band announced they had signed with 4AD.
 The new album, My Maudlin Career, was released in April 2009, and preceded by the first single "French Navy".
 London-based jewellery brand Tatty Devine created brooches and necklaces to coincide with the launch.
-The album was the band's first UK Top 40 success, and it also reached the top 40 in Ireland and the US Billboard Top 100.
+The album was the band's first UK Top 40 success, and it also reached the top 40 in Ireland and the US Billboard 200.
 Around this time, the band announced that "due to family commitments (including being a proud dad) Nigel will no longer be a full time member of Camera Obscura".